Asartea/top-curriculum/foundations/installations/text_editors.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 * [VSCode docs](https://code.visualstudio.com/docs) are a great place to refer to for any of your queries related to VSCode.
-* These handy little PDFs on VSCode's [shortcuts for linux](https://go.microsoft.com/fwlink/?linkid=832144) and [shortcuts for macOS](https://go.microsoft.com/fwlink/?linkid=832143) are a great resource to help make your VSCode experience smoother and more efficient.
+* These handy little PDFs on VSCode's [shortcuts for Linux](https://go.microsoft.com/fwlink/?linkid=832144), [shortcuts for macOS](https://go.microsoft.com/fwlink/?linkid=832143), and [shortcuts for Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) are a great resource to help make your VSCode experience smoother and more efficient.